Fundo Huincho lote A-5

-On select nights a local theatre company stages an elaborate "Andean Gods" outdoor production on the Wayra grounds, dramatically showcasing the legends, traditions and legacy of the indigenous Quechua culture.
+On select nights a local theater company stages an elaborate &Andean Gods& outdoor production on the Wayra grounds, dramatically showcasing the legends, traditions and legacy of the indigenous Quechua culture.

 Beyond the service and entertainment, however, lies the passion project of Sol y Luna's European owners, Marie–Helene (Petit) Miribel and Franz Schilter — the Colegio Sol y Luna.

 Set adjacent to the hotel property, the intercultural school provides education, art and sports for the youth of the Sacred Valley and a way for Petit and Franz to give back to the surrounding community.

 Guests are welcome to arrange a visit, should they wish to, and see first-hand how their stay is helping the Sol y Luna Asociación have an enduring impact on the lives of local children, their families and future generations.
 If you're lucky, Petit will be available for the tour.
 Her passion, vision and affection for the teachers and students — which includes her son — is contagious.